-2265; 2266; 3365; 3366; 4465; 4466 Special Topics in Spanish 4 credits The study of a selected topic in the discipline.
+4492 Thesis In Philosophy 4 credits A directed project of research and writing a major paper on a topic agreed upon by the instructor and the student.
+The project extends over two semesters, but with four credit hours given with the completion of the thesis for both semesters' work.
+Prerequisite: permission of instructor.
+2265; 2266; 3365; 3366; 4465; 4466 Special Topics In Philosophy 4 credits The study of a selected topic in the discipline.
 Different topics are chosen for each offering, based on students' interests and needs.
-2295; 2296; 3395; 3396; 4495; 4496 Internships in Spanish 0 - 4 credits Supervised field experiences in appropriate settings, usually off-campus, designed to assist students in acquiring and using skills and knowledge of the discipline unique to the selected topic.
-2298; 2299; 3398; 3399; 4498; 4499 Independent Studies in Spanish 0 - 4 credits Directed study planned and conducted with reference to the needs of those students who are candidates for departmental honors.
+2295; 2296; 3395; 3396; 4495; 4496 Internships in Philosophy 0-4 credits Supervised field experiences in appropriate settings, usually off-campus, designed to assist students in acquiring and using skills and knowledge of the discipline unique to the selected topic.
+2298; 2299; 3398; 3399; 4498; 4499 Independent Studies in Philosophy 0-4 credits Directed study planned and conducted with reference to the needs of those students who are candidates for departmental honors.
 Qualified students who are not candidates for such honors but who desire to do independent studies are also admitted with permission of the Department.
-General Science Professors Alspach, Herlocker, Iglich, Pagonis and R. Smith; Assistant Professors Mitschler, Wladkowski; Lecturers M. Smith and Stempel.
-No major is offered in this field.
+Physics Professor Pagonis (Department Chair); Assistant Professors Marx and Mian; Adjunct Lecturers Stempel and Toller.
+Areas of particular teaching interest: Professor Pagonis: solid state physics, applications of microcomputers in the laboratory, archaeological dating; Professor Mian: non-linear optical properties; Professor Marx: Physics education research.
+Instructor Stempel: science education.
+Instructor Toller: Astronomy The Physics department is dedicated to providing students with the essential skills and knowledge to pursue a wide range of professional careers.
+Alumni of the physics department have gone on to professional positions in private industry, engineering, the US Army, and local software companies as well as graduate studies in physics.
+The physics degree is appropriate for further study in law, medicine, teaching, the social sciences, engineering, mathematics, computer science, and the natural sciences (astronomy, biology, chemistry, geology, meteorology, and oceanography).
+A large number of physics majors have been admitted to highly ranked universities to pursue graduate study in physics.
+Examples include the University of Maryland, Virginia Tech, University of Pennsylvania, College of William and Mary, Purdue University, Georgetown University and Washington University at St. Louis.
+BASIC MAJOR: